Canop/miaou/installation.md

 # Standard Tools

 You probably already have them if you coded on that computer.
-Basically you'll need recent versions of gcc, git, make, Python, etc.
+Basically you'll need recent versions of gcc, git, Python, etc.

 	sudo apt-get install build-essential
 	sudo apt-get install git